 Unlike a scientific theory, which is a well-substantiated explanation of some aspect of the natural world, a scientific law is a statement that describes what happens in the natural world.
 It is a statement that is always true under certain conditions and is independent of time and place.
 Examples of scientific laws include the law of gravity, the laws of thermodynamics, and the laws of motion.

 Common errors and limitations

-Another wrench commonly thrown in the scientific method is to ignore data which doesn’t support the result you’re after.
+Another wrench commonly thrown in the scientific method is to ignore data that doesn’t support the result you’re after.
 Ideally, the experimenter should be unbiased.
-However, our brains are really good at justifying “something wrong” in certain data under strong personal beliefs or a perceived pressure to get a specific result.
+However, our brains are really good at justifying “something wrong” in certain data under strong personal beliefs or due to perceived pressure to get a specific result.
 All data is equally important, and there is no such thing as a bad result in science.